tinkercademy-bootcamp/chat-project-HariAakash646/exercise-5/README.md

 - There are different ways namespace is being used in this exercise
 - Which way is better?
 What are the advantages and disadvantages?
+  * namespace works better in this case.
+  * It provides a logical grouping of the functions and that is the only requirement here.
+  * It does not allow any private functions like classes.

 ## Abstracting Code into Classes